 How many times have you had a situation when you open a file for editing, make a bunch of changes, and discover that you don't have the rights to write the file?
-This has happened to me a lot.

 It usually goes like this.